Ninc-Consulting/ninc_keyboard_tester/README.md

 ### Download NINC Keyboard Tester

-Download the standalone exe file from https://github.com/Ninc-Consulting/ninc_keyboard_tester/releases
+Download the latest version from https://github.com/Ninc-Consulting/ninc_keyboard_tester/releases.
+You only need to download the exe file.

 ### Usage